-Garages and permanent outbuildings There is no car garage pertaining to the property.
-Outbuildings comprise of a timber shed.
 Outside areas and boundaries Visually inspected.
-Outside areas and boundaries There are garden grounds to the front, side and rear.
-These have been predominantly laid in grass with boundaries being of concrete block and timber design.
-The concrete block and timber fencing are of a retaining variety.
+There are garden grounds to the front, side and rear.
+The rear garden is predominantly laid in grass with concrete slabs also.
+To the front the garden has been laid in concrete slabs with off street parking to the side.
+Boundaries are of concrete block, timber fencing, hedge and metal post design.
 Ceilings Visually inspected from floor level.
-The ceilings would appear to be of a timber stud design overlaid in plasterboard, plastered and painted with recessed lighting within a number of the apartments.
-Internal walls Visually inspected from floor level.
+The ceilings would appear to be of timber stud design overlaid in plasterboard, plastered and painted.
+Internal walls Visually inspected from floor level internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal partitions would appear to be of brick, plastered on the hard as well as timber stud, overlaid in plasterboard with tiling within the kitchen, utility room, bathroom and en- suite shower facilities.
+The internal partitions would appear to be timber stud design overlaid in plasterboard, plastered and painted with a splash back to the walls within the kitchen and full wet walling within the shower room.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Flooring within the property is of suspended timber construction with fitted floor coverings throughout.
-No access was gained to the sub-floor areas as no access hatch could be found.
-If access can be provided, then an inspection of this area will be made if required.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Internal joinery and kitchen fittings Internal joinery and kitchen fittings moved.
-Internal joinery and kitchen fittings moved.
+No access was gained to the sub-floor area as no access hatch could be found.
+If access can be provided then an inspection of this area will be made if required.
+Internal initiation and bitabout fittings Built in combinate to the direct but an extend items were Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are of modern timber panel and timber and glazed design.
-There is fitted kitchen as well as units within the Internal joinery and kitchen fittings Chimney breasts and fireplaces moved.
-Kitchen units were visually inspected excluding appliances.
-The internal doors are of modern timber panel and timber and glazed design.
-There is fitted kitchen as well as units within the utility room, these benefit from a number of integrated appliances.
-Mitchen units were visually inspected excluding appliances.
-The internal doors are of modern timber panel and timber and glazed design.
-There is fitted kitchen as well as units within the utility room, these benefit from a number of integrated appliances.
-Access to first and attic floor level is via a timber staircase.
+The internal doors are of timber panel design.
+There is a fitted kitchen within the property with both base and wall units.
+Access to first floor level is via a timber staircase.
+There are various fitted wardrobes and cupboards within the property.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+The original chimney breast within the lounge has been boarded over.